 Staying safe at the gym during coronavirus

 If you do head to the gym, Dr. Bell suggests these practices in addition to a cloth face mask.
 “Maintain at least six feet of separation as much as possible in areas that may lead to close contact (within six feet) among other people, such as weight rooms, group fitness studios, pools and saunas, courts and fields, walking/running tracks, locker rooms, check-in areas, parking lots, and routes of entry and exit.
 Ensure equipment is clean and disinfected.
 Wipe down machines and equipment with disinfecting wipes and use hand sanitizer that contains at least 60 percent alcohol before using machines.”
-(Here are additional tips on how to avoid Covid-19 at the gym.)

 If you’re ready to get your sweat on, here are 10 face masks that will help you do so safely and comfortably.